Aging with Grace: Life's sunset in the Land of the Rising Sun

-Celebrated in September, this holiday traces its origins back to 1947 when a farming village in Hyogo Prefecture proclaimed Sept.
+Celebrated this year on Sept.
+16, this holiday traces its origins back to 1947 when a farming village in Hyogo Prefecture proclaimed Sept.
 15 as “Day for the Elderly,” or Toshiyori-no-Hi.
 They held a meeting to honor seniors and listened to them speak in order to benefit from their words of wisdoms.
 The idea spread throughout the prefecture, then spread nationwide.

 “Respect for the Aged Day (Keiro-no-Hi) was legislated in 1966 according to the National Holidays Act,” said Yukihiro Miura from the holiday section of the National Cabinet Office’s General Affairs Division.
 “The purpose of this holiday is to express respect for the elderly in our communities and wish them longevity.”